Gil Kalai

 The bad news:

-1. As the society grows, (under mild conditions) every genuine social choice mechanism must lead to chaotic (not merely irrational) outcomes for the society.
+1. As the society grows, (under mild conditions) every genuine

-2. When the individual preferences are restricted if the majority may lead to a non-rational outcome, then so will every genuine rule.
-(Related to a recent theorem by Dasgupta and Maskin.)
+may lead to a non-rational outcome, then so will every genuine

-Under some probabilistic assumptions on the preferences of the individuals (bias, positive correlation, etc.), every genuine social choice function leads typically to rational choices for the society.
+Some good news: Under some probabilistic assumptions on the preferences of the individuals (bias, positive correlation, etc.), every genuine social choice function leads typically to rational choices for the society.

 The tool: These results are consequences of recent insights concerning the case of TWO alternatives, mainly threshold behavior and also sensitivity to noise.

-3. (with Saharon Shelah) Arrow's theorem applies for general classes of choice functions.
+More bad news: 3. (with Saharon Shelah) Arrow's theorem applies for general classes of choice functions.